blackboard/anthologydevdocs/docs/blackboard/lti/archive/poidc-login-lti_storage_target.md

 ### Details

-In the evolving landscape of Learning Tools Interoperability (LTI) and online learning platforms, LTI 1.3 has emerged as a crucial standard for integrating learning applications with Learning Management Systems (Platforms) like Blackboard Learn and others.
+In the evolving landscape of Learning Tools Interoperability (LTI) and online learning platforms, LTI 1.3 has emerged as a crucial standard for integrating learning applications with Learning Management Systems (Platforms) like Blackboard LMS and others.
 The core of LTI 1.3 facilitates seamless single sign-on (SSO) from an LMS into a learning application, but it's faced challenges with the move to block third-party cookies in web browsers for privacy reasons.

 Third-party cookies, used in the original LTI 1.3 Core and LTI Advantage Deep Linking specifications, are crucial for completing the security handshake required for users to SSO into a learning tool's user interface within an iframe in the LMS.
 However, as browsers increasingly block these cookies to protect user privacy, this poses a significant hurdle for LTI integrations.